Ladder Operator Block-Encoding: Pauli Expansion of Fermionic and Bosonic Ladder Operators

 \subsection{Standard Binary}

-In this work, the registers encoding the occupation of the bosonic modes store the value of the occupation in binary notation.
-The Standard Binary encoding \cite{standard-binary} provides a method for expanding the bosonic ladder operators in the Pauli basis when this binary encoding is used.
+In this work, the occupation of a bosonic mode is stored in binary.
+The Standard Binary encoding \cite{standard-binary} provides a method to expand bosonic ladder operators in the Pauli basis under this encoding.

 The expansion in the Pauli basis begins by noting the following definitions of the bosonic creation and annihilation operators: